AppsFlyerSDK/Unity/README.md

     AppsFlyer.trackEvent("MyEventName","TheEventValue");

 Setting user local currency code for in app purchases:
-	The currency code should be a 3 character IOS 4217 code. (default is USD)
+	The currency code should be a 3 character ISO 4217 code. (default is USD)

     AppsFlyer.setCurrencyCode("GBP");